 - Choose one meal to set apart: Go out for breakfast, have a picnic for lunch (inside or outside if it is nice enough), do a fun appetizer style dinner, have a dessert buffet (try an ice cream or hot chocolate bar!)

 Accompany mealtimes with conversation starters about how we can show others that we love them, thinking of people we love, and talking about God’s love for us!
-Try some of these out:
+Try out some of these Bible verses about love:

-John surely had a pretty good understanding of God’s love!
-At least as far as humanity would allow.
+John surely had a pretty good understanding of God’s love–at least as far as his humanity would allow!